fabitosh/fabitosh.github.io/notes/creating-websites.md

 Placing all the individual boxes of a website in the right place for multiple browsers, and screen resolutions and keeping it up to date with the latest developments can quickly start consuming time.
 [Bootstrap](https://getbootstrap.com/) massively simplifies this by offering dynamic design templates.
+[Tailwind CSS](https://tailwindcss.com/) is said to be a more modern replacement.

-## npm
+### npm

 We have identified two packages that help us resolve most of the pain points.
 [npm](https://www.npmjs.com/) manages packages for JavaScript/node.js similarly to the way `poetry` or `setuptools` do